awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ### Updating metadata/KMS routes for Server 2016 and later when launching a custom AMI<a name="update-metadata-KMS"></a>

-**To update metadata/KMS routes for Server 2016 and later when launching a custom AMI**
+To update metadata/KMS routes for Server 2016 and later when launching a custom AMI, do one of the following:

-1. Use EC2LaunchSettings GUI \(C:\\ProgramData\\Amazon\\EC2\-Windows\\Launch\\Settings\\Ec2LaunchSettings\.exe\) to shut down with Sysprep\.
++ Run the EC2LaunchSettings GUI \(C:\\ProgramData\\Amazon\\EC2\-Windows\\Launch\\Settings\\Ec2LaunchSettings\.exe\) and select the option to shut down with Sysprep\.

-1. Or, shut down without Sysprep before creating an AMI\.
-This sets the EC2 Launch Initialize tasks to run at the next boot, which will set routes based on the subnet being launched into\.
++ Run EC2LaunchSettings and shut down without Sysprep before creating the AMI\.
+This sets the EC2 Launch Initialize tasks to run at the next boot, which will set routes based on the subnet for the instance\.

-1. Or, manually reschedule EC2 Launch initialize tasks before creating an AMI from [PowerShell](#ec2launch-inittasks)\.
++ Manually reschedule EC2 Launch initialize tasks before creating an AMI from [PowerShell](#ec2launch-inittasks)\.
 **Important**
-Please take note of the default password reset behavior before rescheduling tasks\.
+Take note of the default password reset behavior before rescheduling tasks\.